Hermitian Yang-Mills connections on pullback bundles: The semistable case

-We now consider the case when $E$ is a strictly semistable bundle on $(B,L)$.
-It then has a degeneration to a direct sum of stable sheaves $\Gr(E)$, via the Jordan--H\"older filtration.
-In this section, we will assume for technical reasons that $\Gr(E)$ is locally free as well.
-Recall then from Section \ref{sec:adiabatic slope stability} that for all $I\in\mathbb{I}(E)$, we have a subbundle $E_I\subset E$ built out of the stable components of $\Gr(E)$.
-The aim of this section is to prove Theorem \ref{thm:ssthmintro}, or equivalently: \begin{theorem} Let $E$ be a simple semistable vector bundle on $(B,L)$ such that $\Gr(E)$ is locally free.
-Assume that for all $I\in\mathbb{I}(E)$, one has $\mu_\infty(E_I)< \mu_\infty(E)$.
-Then $\pi^*E$ is stable on $X$ with respect to adiabatic polarisations $L_k$, for $k \gg 0$. \end{theorem} We will also prove the following corollary: \begin{corollary} Let $E$ be a simple semistable vector bundle on $(B,L)$ such that $\Gr(E)$ is locally free.
-Assume that for all $I\in\mathbb{I}(E)$, one has $\mu_\infty(E_I)\leq \mu_\infty(E)$ with at least one equality.
-Then $\pi^*E$ is strictly semistable on $X$ with respect to adiabatic polarisations $L_k$, for $k \gg 0$. \end{corollary} Before embarking on the proof, which becomes a fair bit more involved than the stable case, we explain a crucial underlying difference.
+Before embarking on the proof, which becomes a fair bit more involved than the stable case, we explain a crucial underlying difference.
 The key additional input is that we will need to work with a \textit{sequence} of Dolbeault operators for even the first approximate solution.
-Indeed, we know from \cite[Theorem 6.10.13]{skobayashi87} or \cite[Theorem 2]{jacob14} that $E$ is semistable with respect to $L$ if and only if it admits an almost Hermite--Einstein metric, i.e. for all $\varepsilon > 0$ there is a hermitian metric $\tilde h_{\varepsilon}$ on $E$ such that
+Indeed, we know from \cite[Theorem 6.10.13]{skobayashi87} or \cite[Theorem 2]{jacob14} that $E$ is semistable with respect to $L$ if and only if it admits an almost Hermite--Einstein metric, i.e. for all $\varepsilon > 0$ there is an hermitian metric $\tilde h_{\varepsilon}$ on $E$ such that

 When $E$ is semistable, gauging back to the initial metric $\tilde h$, the above theorem allows us to choose a sequence $\delb_k$ of Dolbeault operators on $E\to B$ such that the curvatures $(F_{\tilde h,\delb_k})$ of the associated Chern connections satisfy where $d>0$ is a parameter that we are free to choose.
 After establishing some uniformity in this family, this gives that one can produce a sequence of connections on $\pi^* E \to (X, L_k)$ which are hermitian Yang--Mills to order $k^{-1}$, by combining the above estimate with Lemma \ref{lem:pullbackcv}.
 Thus one can achieve the first approximate solution just as in the stable case.